Our Story

 After a decade-long struggle with opioids, my godson died of an overdose.

 As I thought about next steps, I decided to focus on questions that had haunted me since my teenage years: Why was I able to escape addiction when my father and stepfather were not?
 Why are so many people trapped in a cycle of addiction and relapse?
-Why do so few succeed in long-term, stable recovery?
+Why do so few of them succeed in long-term, stable recovery?

 I ask you to partner with us on this journey.
 We believe change is possible—and hope and collaboration are catalysts for change.